EU support programmes

 In the framework of the Trans-national Access programme of CALIPSOplus, HZB has received funds foreseen for support of external HZB users coming from EU Member States or Associated States.

-These EU funds give free access to the HZB synchrotron facility BESSY II and provide support for travel and subsistence expenses for a maximum of two young scientist per experiment.
+These EU funds give free access to the HZB synchrotron facility BESSY II and provide support for travel and subsistence expenses for a maximum of two young scientists per experiment.
 For more information, please refer to Funding.

 CALIPSOplus dedicates particular attention to leveraging scientific excellence in EU-13 countries and to widening the use of light sources by users from these regions.
 To this effect, a Twinning programme has been set up to partner potential users with host groups that could share their know-how and expertise in applying the available experimental techniques to common research areas.